‘Mini business’ your conference from creation to delivery.

 Plan your ‘mini business’ from the outset:

 Set your strategy, goals, and objectives.

-Chill and think about the purpose of your conference.
-A blank canvas leads to great things – it opens your mind to the freedom of thought and the freedom to plan your project.
+Chill and think what the purpose of your conference is.
+A blank canvas leads to great things.
+It opens your mind to the freedom of thought.
+The freedom to plan your project.

 Compile the financials and protect your cash flow.

 Controlling your finances is the key to adding value to your bottom line.
 Every penny accounted for, every sale documented.
-Financial conference control equals no hidden surprises and a day-to-day peace of mind.
-Your ‘mini business’ needs the cash to flow – it needs to breathe sales and monitor risks.
+Financial conference control equals no hidden surprises.
+A day-to-day peace of mind.
+Your ‘mini business’ needs the cash to flow-it needs to breathe sales and check risks.
 Cash is its lifeblood.

-Always monitor risks.
 Have a Plan A and a Plan B. If, after analysis, the time, energy and financial investment in progressing your event is proving to be an uphill struggle in terms of interest/demand for your conference, consider rescheduling or, at the last resort, cancelling your conference.
-There is no shame in a conference production project failing if the alternative is to cause a negative effect on financial, time, and energy resources.
-The commitment stage of your conference brand is a prerequisite for this decision making process – e.g. a new versus established event.
-Give at least a month’s notice for any rescheduling/cancellation, much more if the conference is hybrid/live when attendees may already be planning logistics.

 Source the venue.
 Liaise with the venue management team.

 Your venue will make or break your conference.
 You will never get ‘a second chance’ to impress.